ultibohub/fpGUI/README.md

 true type font support if it can be connected into the AggPas font engine.

-***Update:*** As of Ultibo core 1.3.077 the FreeType 2 library is included and available for use, this means that the fpGUI port can also make use of FreeType 2 instead of trying to rerofit the much older FreeType 1 code into fpGUI.
-Some work has been started on connecting the FreeType 2 support to info the Ultibo port of fpGUI but this has not yet been completed.
+***Update:*** As of Ultibo core 1.3.077 the FreeType 2 library is included and available for use, this means that the fpGUI port can also make use of FreeType 2 instead of trying to retrofit the much older FreeType 1 code into fpGUI.
+Some work has been started on connecting the FreeType 2 support into the Ultibo port of fpGUI but this has not yet been completed.

 #### Basic Window management